Dear Parents and Families,

 We received 102 responses to the Board survey.
-It isn’t an exact science, but we estimate this to be about a quarter of the families that attend the school.
+It isn’t an exact science but we estimate this to be about a quarter of the families that attend the school.
 The feedback we received was constructive and largely positive.
 Importantly the large majority of families feel their child(ren) enjoy coming to school, with most feeling that their child is making good progress in their learning.
-There is also strong support for the science and mindfulness programmes.
+There is also strong support for the science and mindfulness programs.

 The one other question which warrants feedback was around the need for a permanent fence between the school and the community centre; 25% of respondents stated a fence was necessary.
 Interestingly many of these parents had older children at school.
 We are the only school in Havelock North without a fence.
 In considering the feedback we have decided to maintain the status quo.
 We feel the following controls are in place:

 - Additional teachers patrol the Dell area during play breaks

 - The children have it ‘drummed’ into them that they are not permitted to leave the school grounds.

 The last thing which influences our decision to not build a fence at this stage is that we feel if a child was intent on leaving the school grounds, a fence (which would have a gate in it) would provide very little form of resistance.

 Thank you for your feedback via the surveys we send out; they are the best tool to get an accurate view of the community’s opinions so we appreciate you answering these when you can.